Rotary Masked Autoencoders are Versatile Learners: Background

 Given input $x_{m}\in\mathbb{R}^{d_{\text{x}}}$ with position $m$ and even dimensionality $d_{x}$, RoPE partitions $x_{m}$ into disjoint 2D subspaces $x_{m}^{(i)}$ with $i\in[1, 2, ..., d_{x}/2]$, rotating each subspace as:

-The $\theta_{i}$'s are generated in the same way as for sinusoidal positional embeddings~\cite{vaswani2017attention}: $\theta_{i}=10000^{-2(i-1)/d_{x}}$.
+The $\theta_{i}$ values are generated in the same way as for sinusoidal positional embeddings~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}: $\theta_{i}=10000^{-2(i-1)/d_{x}}$.
 Therefore, each subspace is rotated by a different amount depending on the individual $\theta_{i}$.
 RoPE is applied directly to the queries and keys before they enter SDPA.
-Because the dot product relies only on the angle between two vectors and their magnitude, RoPE is a Relative Positional Embedding (RPE) method.
+Because the dot product relies only on the angle between two vectors and their magnitude, RoPE is a RPE method.

-\textbf{$p$-RoPE:} In this work we make use of $p$-RoPE~\cite{barbero2025round}, a truncated version of RoPE where only the smallest $p$ percent of $\theta_{i}$'s are kept.
+\textbf{$p$-RoPE:} In this work we make use of $p$-RoPE~\cite{DBLP:conf/iclr/BarberoVPPV25}, a truncated version of RoPE where only the $p$ percent of smallest $\theta_{i}$ values are kept.
 This cuts out a fraction $(1-p)$ of the frequencies in RoPE and thus leaves a portion of the input embedding space unchanged.
 The unchanged region in the embedding space provides the model with a data channel it can use to pass information into SDPA without any modifications by RoPE, making the model more robust to varying sequence length.
-We use a value of 0.75 for $p$, which has been shown by Barbero et. al.~\cite{barbero2025round} to work well.
+We use a value $p=0.75$, which has been shown by Barbero et al.~\cite{DBLP:conf/iclr/BarberoVPPV25} to work well.

 \textbf{Axial RoPE:} To encode multi-dimensional position, we utilize Axial RoPE~\cite{DBLP:journals/ivc/FangSWHWC24}.
 In Axial RoPE, the input is split into $D$ subspaces of size $d_\text{model}/D$, where $D$ is the number of positional dimensions.
 Then we apply $p$-RoPE to each subspace, encoding the positional value for that dimension.
 We note that since RoPE requires that embeddings be even and Axial RoPE requires that embeddings be divisible by $D$, this puts constraints on the possible values that $d_\text{model}$ can take.